 What is Home Insurance?

 Home insurance is a policy that protects your home from various forms of damage.
-But if you're in the market for home insurance coverage in Fayetteville, AR, you know it's a little bit more complex than that.
+But if you're in the market for home insurance coverage in Arkansas, you know it's a little bit more complex than that.
 Policies can be overwhelming to understand, and comparing coverage and rates can easily set your head spinning.

 Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
 It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.

-Homeowners insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
-You choose which policy is best for you, whether it’s a comprehensive policy that covers losses such as fire, hail, smoke, falling objects, vandalism, and theft of personal property, or whether it’s a policy that covers only specified losses.
+Home insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
+You choose which policy is best for you, whether it’s a comprehensive insurance policy that covers losses such as fire, hail, smoke, falling objects, vandalism, and theft of personal property, or whether it’s a policy that covers only specified losses.

 What Does Home Insurance Cover?

-We’ll run a replacement cost analysis on your home to see how much it would actually cost if the worst happened and you had to rebuild.
+We’ll run a replacement cost analysis on your home to see how much it would cost if the worst happened and you had to rebuild.

 This covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
-Usually, this coverage is 10% of whatever your Dwelling limit is, but can be increased if you need more coverage.
+Usually, this coverage is 10% of whatever your Dwelling limit is but can be increased if you need more coverage.

 Loss of Use